beaconpancakes/site/src/projects/2005000-GeishaDoll.md

   - illustrator
 ---

-Illustration of a geisha made in Illustrator as a personal experiment with lines and patterns.
+This drawing is an illustration of a geisha I made in Illustrator.
+It was a personal experiment with lines and patterns.
+The lines looked so good in black that I decided to add just the minimum touch of color.